Banks' obligations

 Consumer credit contracts legislation covers most of the lending-related complaints we investigate.
 A consumer credit contract will exist whenever a bank lends to a customer for personal use, such as through a mortgage, credit card, arranged overdraft or personal loan.
 Such contracts typically take the form of a customer agreement (such as a home loan agreement) or the standard terms and conditions of a product (such as a credit card account) to which a customer agrees to abide.

-Changes to the Credit Contracts and Consumer Finance Act 2003 impose specific obligations on lenders (such as banks) and lending agents (such as repossession agents and debt collectors) to act responsibly.
-The changes also aim to protect vulnerable consumers.
+The Credit Contracts and Consumer Finance Act 2003 imposes specific obligations on lenders (such as banks) and lending agents (such as repossession agents and debt collectors) to act responsibly.

-• comply with stricter rules about fees and charges they can apply
+- comply with strict rules about fees and charges they can apply

-• comply with more comprehensive rules about hardship applications (see below).
+- comply with comprehensive rules about hardship applications (see below).

 The Act extends protections to those who are considering borrowing from a bank as well as to those who already have a lending agreement with a bank.